Worldwide Guide to Women in Leadership

 Baroness-in-Waiting (Whip) 1972-73, Vice-Chairperson of the Conservative Party 1973-83 and 1973-74 Junior Minister of Environment, 1978-79 Baroness-in-Waiting, 1979-81 Education and Science Minister, 1981 Minister in Charge of the Civil Service, 1981-83 Minister in Management and Personnel Office, 1981-82 Chancellor of the Duchy of Lancaster and 1983-87 Foreign Office Minister.
 From 1987 Director in WestMinister’s National Bank, 1992 Deputy Lord Lieutenant of Oxfordshire.
 Janet Young was created a Baroness in 1971.
 She lived (1926-2002)

-1992-95 Secretary of State of Health Rt.
+1992-95 Secretary of State for Health Rt.
 Hon.
 Virgina Bottomley

-1995-97 Secretary of State of National Heritage (Cultural Affairs)
+1995-97 Secretary of State for National Heritage (Cultural Affairs)

 She was Conservative MP 1984-2005, Junior Minister of Environment 1985-86, Minister of Overseas Development 1986-87, Foreign Office Minister 1987-88 and 1988 Junior Minister of Foreign and Commonwealth Office, 1988-89 Environment Minister, 1989-92 Health Minister.
 She had posts in the Conservative Shadow Cabinets 1997-99.
 Created Baroness Bottomley of Surrey South in 2005. (b.1948-).

-1992-93 Secretary of State of Employment Rt.
+1992-93 Secretary of State for Employment Rt.
 Hon.
 Gillian Shepard

 1993-94 Secretary of Agriculture, Fisheries and Foods